 We will grant British citizenship to the 67 residents of Richmond Village, Akrotiri, Cyprus.3

 We recognise that the PKK (Kurdistan Workers’ Party) has attempted to turn to peaceful means to secure rights for the Kurdish people4.
 We also note the PKK’s leadership in resisting the brutality of the ISIS forces in the Middle East.
-We therefore wish to delist the PKK as a terrorist organisation should it commit itself to disarming in Turkey and re-engaging in the peace process.
+We therefore wish to delist the PKK as a terrorist organisation.
+With a view to peace in the region, the PKK should it commit itself to disarming in Turkey and re-engaging in the peace process, and, in reciprocity, the Turkish government must ensure the protection of Kurdish people, implement initiatives combating discrimination against Kurdish people, enshrine the rights of the Kurdish people to the point of equality through any and all legal means in all government institutions, and similarly commit itself to disarming against the PKK providing no further attacks take place on either side.
+This would include the acceptance of the Kurdish language, especially in political power, where currently speaking Kurdish in the parliamentary body of Turkey can have you arrested.5

 “Investor-state dispute settlement (ISDS) and the Transatlantic Trade and Investment Partnership (TTIP)”, Commons Briefing paper SN06777, December 11, 2013: http://researchbriefings.parliament.uk/ResearchBriefing/Summary/SN06777 ↩